voicegain/python-sdk/README.md

 More examples can be found in [examples](https://github.com/voicegain/python-sdk/tree/master/examples) folder on our [GitHub](https://github.com/voicegain/python-sdk)

 ---
-Learn more about Voicegain Platform at [www.voicegain.ai](https://www.voicegain.ai)
+Learn more about the Voicegain Voice AI Platform at [www.voicegain.ai](https://www.voicegain.ai)